 Futures Prices and Risk Hedging in Gujarat, India

 In low and middle-income countries, the risks that result from price uncertainty pose serious threats to farmers and traders.
 Researchers conducted a randomized evaluation to measure the impact of a crop price awareness program on reducing price uncertainty and promoting forward-looking planting decisions among farmers in India.
-Results indicate that the training and provision of price information significantly increased awareness, usage and understanding of futures prices, as well as accuracy of price expectations.

 In the liberalized economies of developing countries, the risks arising from price uncertainty are being increasingly borne by farmers and traders, rather than by consumers or the government.
 Prices are subject to variations that can be unpredictable, and the direct and indirect costs of such uncertainty are significant.
 For households that depend on agriculture and associated activities for their subsistence, price risk can present an obstacle to the accumulation of assets which could potentially improve productivity, and help families to exit poverty.
 Several factors could potentially mitigate the effect which price uncertainty has on farmers, including financial literacy and a better understanding of past and current prices.
 However, little is known about the specific effects that these mechanisms can have on the economic outcomes of traders and farmers.